Friends of Joyce Park

 Kenn Kuester Memorial Event

 Our displays begin with the French fur trader period, which has been a part of the Grand Ledge Fall [formerly Color Cruise & Island] Festival for over thirty years.
 Furs and information signs will continue to highlight the importance of the fur trade in early Michigan history following European contact.
-Then we showcase a tent primarily focused on the 1800s.
+Then we showcase tents primarily focused on the 1800s.
 New displays begun in 2021 also feature items, and progression, within the 1900s.
 Once more, a Native American Children's Teaching Garden (Three Sisters Garden), illustrates the native way of integrating crops together, each providing benefit to the whole.

 Additional Events Space